bestselfcoaching

 • Why are these reasons important to me?
 (The key word being me)

+As you will see, the answers help you rehearse the positive reasons for doing something.
 Instead of telling yourself, as you might have before this exercise, that you have to start walking because your doctor told you to or because your family wants you to, you may end up with much more personal and motivating reasons such as…

 • I want to walk in the morning because I always feel better when I do.